Washington, D.C. Office

-Jon Direnfeld is a litigation partner in the Washington, D.C., office focused on defending tech and data-driven companies against enforcement actions involving critical online and offline sales & marketing activities.
+Jon Direnfeld defends technology and data-driven companies against regulatory enforcement and litigation actions involving critical online and offline data management, and advertising, sales and marketing activities.

 Investigations and Enforcement Actions by Consumer Protection Agencies: